greyy126/Marketing-Campaign-Automation/README.md

 ## Validation and Quality Controls

-The content layer includes explicit validation rules.
+The content layer includes explicit validation rules:

 - outline must contain 5-7 sections
 - each section must have valid goals and persona relevance